axe-api/docs/docs/learn/file-uploading.md

 # File uploading

 <p class="description">
-Axe API doesn't provide file-uploading helpers.
-But we will create documentation here to describe how it is easy to add file uploading support to your API.
+Axe API provides file-uploading helpers.
+We are going to explain here how it is easy to add file uploading support to your API.
 </p>

 <ul class="intro">